New constraints on cosmic anisotropy from galaxy clusters using an improved dipole fitting method: Results

 \subsection{Anisotropic signal from different galaxy cluster samples}

 We applied the DF method to the galaxy cluster to search for the preferred direction of the cosmic anisotropy.
-From the description of the DF method in Sect. \ref{dfmethod}, we can see that there are a total of 7 free parameters: correlation parameters ($k$, $s$ and $\sigma_{int}$), and correction parameters ($l$, $b$, $A$ and $B$).
+From the description of the DF method in Sect. \ref{dfmethod}, we can see that there are a total of 7 free parameters: correlation parameters ($k$, $s$ and $\sigma_{int}$), and dipole parameters ($l$, $b$, $A$ and $B$).
 In order to obtain more accurate constraints on the preferred direction ($l$, $b$), it is better to fix the correlation parameters ($k$, $s$ and $\sigma_{int}$).
 Thus, we fixed the correlation parameters according to the constraints of $L_{X}-T$ relation in Section \ref{LTC} to search for cosmic anisotropic signals.

-The constraints of correction parameters obtained from different types datasets (Chandra + XMM-N, Chandra, and XMM-Newton) are displayed in figure \ref{Figdy}.
+The constraints of dipole parameters obtained from different types datasets (Chandra + XMM-N, Chandra, and XMM-Newton) are displayed in figure \ref{Figdy}.
 As expected, two best fits (two peaks) for parameters $l$, $b$, and $A$ are obtained.
 In other words, there are two preferred directions ($l$, $b$).
 The positive $A$ value corresponds to a direction in which the universe expands slower than the surroundings, and the negative $A$ value corresponds to a direction in which the universe expands faster than the surroundings.
 These two directions are almost symmetrical in the galactic coordinate system.
-Here, we need to emphasize that if the two best fit values are very close to zero, it will make the result look like there is only one best fit value, zero.
+We need to emphasize that if the two best fit values are very close to zero, it will make the result look like there is only one best fit value, zero.
 This phenomenon is particularly prominent in the constraints of parameter $A$ \cite{2024ApJ...975L..36H}.
-Based on the confidence contours in figure \ref{Figdy}, by narrowing the prior range of the parameter $l$, we can separate the constraints in a single direction ($l$, $b$) and their corresponding correction parameters ($A$ and $B$).
-This means that we perform two separate constraints, resulting in two sets of constraints.
-We put the two sampling results of parameter $A$ on the same canvas to help us better understand the unimodal constraints of parameter $A$ in figure \ref{Figdy}, as shown in figure \ref{Figdpm-t}.
+By narrowing the prior range of the parameter $l$, we search over half a sphere to obtain a single direction ($l$, $b$) and their corresponding correction parameters ($A$ and $B$).
+This means that we perform two separate constraints, resulting in two sets of constraints, as shown in figure \ref{fig4}.

 For the Chandra + XMM-N dataset, the two preferred directions ($l$, $b$) are

 and

 respectively.
 The corresponding constraints of correction parameters are